stevenjwest/Multi_OTSU_Segmentation/README.md

 ## Why re-implement an existing plugin?

-Although Mutli-OTSU is an excellent plugin, unfortunately it generates a messy output, including:
+Although Multi-OTSU is an excellent plugin, unfortunately it generates a messy output, including:

 * An image of the histogram